-There are myriad plans for Bluebird Nesting Boxes –I will leave it to the reader to find one that works best for them.
+How to build a nesting box.
+There are myriad plans for building Bluebird Nesting Boxes –I will leave it to the reader to find one that works best for them.
 In general, a box made of untreated wood that is approximately 4 inches x 6 inches x 9 inches with a circular hole 1.5 inches in diameter should work in most places.

 The excitement starts when you see a male perched on top of the box singing; alerting potential mates about what a great find he has discovered for her.
 Soon after you may spot the birds bringing in nesting material.
 Depending on the species, it could be grasses, pine needles, sticks, moss, feathers and even a snake skin.
 Once the nest is complete, a carefully managed maintenance routine can provide a cautious monitor with a glimpse of the eggs from which the chicks soon emerge.

 My wife and I have installed ten bluebird nesting boxes on our 43 acre property on the Eastern Shore of Maryland.
 The property consists of about 20 acres of mature woodlands, 20 acres of an old agricultural field that has not been worked since we bought the property, some pocket wetlands and a small meadow.
 We have two nesting boxes near the house, two out in the meadow, one by the barn and the rest are scattered along our walking trails.
 Over the almost twenty years we have lived here, these boxes have provided countless memories.